 Broomﬁeld has set its sights on a population of 80,000.
 The city has a comprehensive growth plan in place designed to implement strategies to expand and add to neighborhoods, green spaces, transportation systems, and schools.
 This means current resources won’t be stretched too thin as the population grows.
 And grow it will!
 With its blend of urban amenities, parks, trails and civil institutions, Broomfield is gearing up for good things.

 The median sale price for homes in Broomﬁeld was about $367K during the period of June through August 2015.
 Compare this with the average listing price of $406K.
-You can see that people value their homes highly in Broomﬁeld, and although sale prices don’t reﬂect that, actual home values are sure to rise, especially as demand brings more and more people to the area.
+However, you can see that people value their homes highly in Broomﬁeld.
+Although, sale prices don’t reﬂect that, actual home values are sure to rise.
+Especially, as demand brings more and more people to the area.

 Compared to the country as a whole, the cost of living in Broomﬁeld is higher.
 High-tech ﬁrms including Oracle and Ball Corp employ many people in the community, and it is also the headquarters of Level 3 Communications.
 Employers of this caliber bring higher wages, which help to offset the higher cost of living.

-A vital factor in anyone’s decision to relocate are schools.
+However, A vital factor in anyone’s decision to relocate is schools.
 Broomﬁeld offers a host of public schools, private institutions and Front Range Academy, a K-12 charter school.
 An additional perk of living in Broomfield is the close vicinity to the University of Colorado at Boulder.

-Enough cannot be said about Broomﬁeld’s proximity to nature.
+All in all, Broomﬁeld’s proximity to nature is one of its major highlights.
 Its many parks and trails are notable in and of themselves, but as a resident of Broomfield, you’re also right next to Colorado Hills and the Rocky Flats National Wildlife Refuge, and The Carolyn Holmberg Preserve is a neighbor to the North.
 Additionally, living here would give you easy access to Colorado’s highways, which will whisk you away into the Rockies.